igncp/environment/README.md

 - Simplicity
 - Maintainability

-Some approaches are not usual, but this setup has already been very convinient:
+Some approaches are not usual, but this setup has already been very convenient:

 - Creating the content of files from the scripts instead of having dotfiles
     - Minimizing the configuration points boosts productivity